Gioambra/Crud-operations/README.md

 # ROADMAP

 - improve GUI
-- develop Homepage
+- develop Homepage, css and styles..
 - code refactoring
+- project refactorting (add folder and more order content)
 - authentication security (sql injection..)
 - creation of an account X
-- update an account
+- update an account ?
-- delete an account
+- delete an account  ?
+- Create a tale of TODO, the table will be always in contact with database CRUD operations

 # UPDATE 12/08